bperez3237/artist-page/README.md

 ### Home Page

 This page will have an about me of the artist and some photos.
+Contact information or business location information as well.

 ### View Portfolio